Charles Bradley (singer): Early life

 Abandoned by his mother at eight months of age, Bradley was raised by his maternal grandmother in Gainesville, Florida.
 At age eight, his mother returned, and took him to live with her in Brooklyn, New York.

 In 1962, his sister took him to the Apollo Theater to see James Brown perform.
 Bradley was so inspired by the performance that he began to practice mimicking Brown's style of singing and stage mannerisms at home.

 When he was fourteen, Bradley ran away from home to escape poor living conditions—his bedroom was in a basement with a sand floor—and lived on the streets during the day and slept nights in subway cars for two years.
 Later, he enlisted in Job Corps which eventually led him to Bar Harbor, Maine to train as a chef.
-A co-worker told him he looked like James Brown and asked if he could sing; he was at first shy but then admitted that he could.
-He overcame his stage fright (when a crew member pushed him through the curtains onto the stage) and performed five or six times with a band.
+A co-worker told him he looked like James Brown and asked if he could sing; Bradley overcame his stage fright (when a crew member pushed him through the curtains onto the stage) and performed five or six times with a band.
 His bandmates were later drafted into the Vietnam War, and the act never re-formed.

 Bradley worked in Maine as a cook for ten years, and then decided to head west, hitchhiking across the country.
 He lived in upstate New York, Seattle, Canada and Alaska before settling in California in 1977.
 There, Bradley worked odd jobs and played small shows for 20 years.
 He earned extra money doing James Brown performances, where he used such stage names as the Screaming Eagle of Soul, Black Velvet and even James Brown Jr.

 Career in music

 Black Velvet and initial recordings (1996–2010)

 In the mid-1990s, Bradley's mother called him and asked him to move back in with her in Brooklyn so she could get to know him.
-It was there he began making a living moonlighting as a James Brown impersonator in local clubs under the name "Black Velvet".
+It was there he began making a living moonlighting as a James Brown impersonator in local clubs under the name Black Velvet.
 During this time, Bradley experienced more difficulties, including almost dying in a hospital after having an allergic reaction to penicillin, and, in a separate episode, awakening at his mother's house to a commotion as police and ambulances were arriving to the scene of his brother's murder close by.

-While performing as "Black Velvet", he was eventually discovered by Gabriel Roth (better known as "Bosco Mann"), a co-founder of Daptone Records.
+While performing as Black Velvet, he was eventually discovered by Gabriel Roth (better known as Bosco Mann), a co-founder of Daptone Records.
 Roth introduced Bradley to his future producer, Daptone artist Tom Brenneck (then the songwriter and guitarist for The Bullets, and later for Menahan Street Band) who invited Bradley to his band's rehearsal.
 Bradley asked that the band simply perform while he made up lyrics on the spot.
 After writing several songs, Daptone released some of these initial recordings on vinyl starting in 2002.